Everything Lunaris handles.

 Apple Silicon was built for this

 VideoToolbox does hardware transcoding out of the box.
 A base Mac mini handles several 4K streams at once on about 20 watts.
-No GPU workarounds, no Plex Pass tricks.
+Intel Macs run Lunaris too (it's a universal app); Apple Silicon just makes it look easy.

 It stays up on its own